adibhaider/Python-Client-Server/README.md

 python3 client.py
 ```
 ## Examples
+To see how the program has been applied, see the [Examples](www.google.com).
 ## Related Efforts
 [python-client-server](https://github.com/pricheal/python-client-server) - A basic example of a TCP client/server network using Python's socket and threading library.
 ## Maintainers